latakoo Flight Uses Machine Learning to Estimate Upload Time

 latakoo is constantly evolving the features in our Flight uploading application.
 If you have any questions or feedback, don’t hesitate to reach out to firstname.lastname@example.org.
 Let us know how we can continue to make it easier to do your job.

 Want to learn more about using latakoo?
-Join our monthly How to latakoo webinars by registering here.
+Join our monthly How to latakoo training by registering here.
 We’ll be talking about the new app in our next webinar.